xinzhan/core-services.en/help/interface/admin_getting_started/organizations.md

 ---

 # Organizations and account linking

+Learn about organizations and linking solution accounts to Experience Cloud.

 ## Organizations and account linking {#topic_C31CB834F109465A82ED57FF0563B3F1}
 >Learn about organizations and linking solution accounts to Experience Cloud.